TyMick/nextjs-local-authentication/README.md

 ## Pages

-- This demo consists of five pages: this index, /dashboard, /settings, /register, and /login.
+- This demo consists of five pages: a homepage, /dashboard, /settings, /register, and /login.
 - The dashboard and settings pages require aunthentication, so if you try to visit either before logging in, you'll be redirected to the login page.

 ## Accounts